 Network Address Translation (NAT) Displays the redirection rules in the ipnat.conf file that specify how incoming packets are readdressed when the proxy is serving traffic transparently.
-Content Gateway creates redirection rules during installation.
-You can modify these rules.
+During installation, Content Gateway creates a small number of default rules.
+These rules can be added to and modified.
+IPv4 and IPv6 addresses are supported.
+During operation, Content Gateway traverses the list top down and applies the first matching rule.
 Refresh Updates the table to display the most up-to-date rules in the ipnat.conf file.
 Edit File Opens the configuration file editor for the ipnat.conf file. ipnat.conf Configuration File Editor rule display box Lists the ipnat.conf file rules.
 Select a rule to edit it.
 The buttons on the left of the box allow you to delete or move the selected rule up or down in the list.
 Add Adds a new rule to the rule display box at the top of the configuration file editor page.
 Set Updates the rule display box at the top of the configuration file editor page.
 Ethernet Interface Specifies the Ethernet interface that traffic will use to access the Content Gateway machine: for example, eth0 on Linux.
 Connection Type Specifies the connection type that applies for the rule: TCP or UDP.
 Destination IP Specifies the IP address from which traffic is sent.
-0.0.0.0 matches all IP addresses.
+0.0.0.0 or :: match all IP addresses.
 Destination CIDR Specifies the IP address in CIDR (Classless Inter-Domain Routing) format, such as 1.1.1.0/24.
 Entering a value in this field is optional.
 Destination Port Specifies the traffic destination port: for example, 80 for HTTP traffic.
 Redirected Destination IP Specifies the IP address of your Content Gateway server.
 Redirected Destination Port Specifies the proxy port: for example, 8080 for HTTP traffic.
 User Protocol (Optional) When dns is selected, the ARM redirects DNS traffic to Content Gateway: otherwise, DNS traffic is bypassed.
 Apply Applies the configuration changes.
 Close Exits the configuration file editor.
 Click Apply before you click Close ; otherwise, all configuration changes are discarded.